Artem13327/AkatsukiGDPS-2.0GDPS/README.md

 GD 2.11 VULNERABILITY IS NOT FIXED HERE, DO NOT USE

+But in fact, to be honest, I don’t even know, in short, it’s better not to use
 # GMDprivateServer
 ## Geometry Dash Private Server
 Basically a Geometry Dash Server Emulator